imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createcustomfield"></a>
 # **CreateCustomField**
-> ResourceLinkResponse CreateCustomField (CreateCustomFieldInputObject createCustomFieldInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateCustomField (CreateCustomFieldInputObject createCustomFieldInputObject)

 Create a new custom field from the submitted data.